hezroneokoth/old/README.md

 write (man 2 write

 CONTRIBUTORS

-As indicated in the AUTHORS file, Boitumelo Rakobeloa and Hezrone Okoth are the sole contributors to this simple shell.
+As you indicated in the AUTHORS file, Boitumelo Rakobeloa and Hezrone Okoth are the sole contributors to this simple shell.
 We appreciate any requests whatsoever but we do not, at this time, require any additional functionalities.

-LICENSE
+lICENSE
 These codes are in the public domain but should not be published in any other platform.
 You are allowed to use or modify it anyway you would like but not in any way that infringes on copyright.